Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 and uses a long lens of 80 mm.
 Up close, a 35 mm lens will distort the image.
 A long lens takes in more of the scene.
 A dead-on camera angle is too dramatic and frames too wide a scene to take in.
-So now you know; next time you go to a play, sit off-center and you won't miss the action happening on the sidelines and will have a greater appreciation for the depth of the set.
+So now you know; next time you go to a play, sit off-center and you will not miss the action happening on the sidelines and will have a greater appreciation for the depth of the set.
 Anyway, enough about camera angles; this is about lighting.